bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

 ![Missing Image](/_includes/3dprinting/images/CityCutLinesJagged.jpg)

 Another method that can be used is putting magnets inside the floor of the 3D print and inside each of the removable sections of the 3D print.
-This method can also be used to create parts that light up when places on the magnet using magnetic induction lights.
-These techniques are difficult to achieve (assistance would be required. ***ASK ABOUT HOW THIS IS ACHIEVED***
+This method and the reasoning you might use it can be [found here](#MagnetMethod)

 ![Missing Image](/_includes/3dprinting/images/MagnetWithinPrint.jpg)

-These techniques can always be combined for even more secure results.
+These techniques should always be combined for even more secure results.

 The last main thing that needs to be considered is what meaning is being conveyed by the different split sections - usually, there will be a main piece that should be centred and not split.
 Splitting the model into sections that are less likely or more likely overall to be remodelled and then reprinted reduces the amount of time wasted in the future while also reducing 3D print waste.